-Presented by Peter Leitner, Senior Vice President
+By Peter Leitner, Senior Vice President

 Pigments are indispensable to the cosmetics industry for creating makeup, lipstick, sunscreen, and soaps.
-They are also used in the paint and pharmaceuticals industries, and photographic media and limited applicability in food processing, like candy coatings or shells.
+They are also used in the paint and pharmaceutical industries, and photographic media and limited applicability in food processing, like candy coatings or shells.

 Pre-mixing ensures that all surfaces are wetted out and agglomerates are broken down.
-A good pre-mix can drastically reduce the burden put on shearpumps or mills downstream to achieve the final particle size.
-It is possible to perform both the pre-mixing and final milling stages in one operation.
-The refractory properties of the materials and the hardness of the particles determine the equipment needed, and whether it can be done in one step.
+Plus, a good pre-mix drastically reduces the burden put on shearmills downstream to achieve the final particle size.
+The refractory properties of the materials and the hardness of the particles determine the equipment needed and whether it can be done in one step, but often it's possible to perform both pre-mixing and final milling in one operation.

-When pigments are used for making an emulsion of mostly soft to semi-hard particles, either the DynaShear can be used as an inline high shear continuous mixer or the Rotosolver can be used in a batch mode.
-Both machines deliver particle sizes for this application in the 2-4 micron range.
-Most pigments can be completely processed with our Boston Shearmill set up in a recirculation mode where multiple passes over 10-30 minutes will achieve the desired result (down to 1 micron or less.
+When pigments are used for making an emulsion of soft to semi-hard particles, either the DynaShear inline disperser or the Rotosolver can be used in a batch mode.
+Both pigment mixing machines deliver particle size in the 2-4 micron range.
+Most pigments can be completely processed with our Boston Shearmill configured in a recirculation mode where multiple passes over 10-30 minutes will achieve results down to 1 micron or less.

 Many hard particle pigments can be premixed and "milled" to particles in the 4-10 micron range in a batch reactor alone using our Rotosolver or Rotostat set at a high tip speed, eliminating the need for further downstream refinement.
 Admix recommends lab testing for optimal pigment mixing results.
 Running both benchtop and 10-100 gallon pilot tests will ensure scale-up success for larger batches or continuous runs.